What Is Porcelain Veneers?

 What are the alternatives to Porcelain Veneers?

 Bonding and crowns can be some of the alternatives to Porcelain Veneers.
 With crowns, your natural teeth remain largely intact with only a minimal amount being altered to fit.
 Get your beautiful smile by consulting your dentist to understand how Porcelain Veneers works for you.
 For those patients where traditional whitening does not have much impact, Porcelain Veneers bring a white and bright smile to their face.

-At Dr. Mohamed Ali’s practice, the patient will get the best care from the tremendously talented and caring staff.
+At Dr. Mohamed Ali’s practice, San Francisco, the patient will get the best care from the tremendously talented and caring staff.
 The latest dental technology is used to ensure that patients achieve excellent results with less pain, more comfort, and less time in the dentist’s chair.
 During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth and will use your digital x-rays to support his findings.
 He will present different options and also advise you on the best option, suited for you.
 The billing experts will check your benefits and present a complete treatment plan with the financial arrangements.
 We will be happy to answer all your questions.
 To schedule your free consultation, call us at 415.391.7751.